Chrome plating

 Chrome plating (less commonly chromium plating) is a technique of electroplating a thin layer of chromium onto a metal object.
-A chrome-plated item is called chrome.
-The chromed layer can be decorative, provide corrosion resistance, ease of cleaning, or increase surface hardness.
-Sometimes, a less expensive imitator of chrome may be used for aesthetic purposes.
+A chrome plated part is called chrome, or is said to have been chromed.
+The chromium layer can be decorative, provide corrosion resistance, facilitate cleaning, and increase surface hardness.
+Sometimes a less expensive substitute for chrome, such as nickel, may be used for aesthetic purposes.

+Chromium compounds used in electroplating are toxic.
+In most countries, their disposal is tightly regulated.
+Some fume suppressants used to control the emission of airborne chromium from plating baths are also toxic, making disposal even more difficult.

 Process

-Chrome plating a component typically includes these stages: